We offer this procedure for partial stomach removal to help weight loss if you’re severely overweight and diet and exercise haven’t worked.

 During surgery

 Gastric sleeve surgery is usually done by laparoscopic (keyhole) surgery.
 This has a faster recovery time than traditional open surgery.
+As the resulting stomach restricts the amount of food and drink you can hold, it’s known as a restrictive operation.
 The surgery is carried out under general anaesthetic so you’ll be asleep.

 During the operation your surgeon will: